jenkinsci/datadog-plugin/README.md

 There are two ways to configure your plugin to submit data to Datadog:

-* **RECOMMENDED**: Using a Datadog Agent that acts as a forwarder between Jenkins and Datadog.
+* Using a Datadog Agent that acts as a forwarder between Jenkins and Datadog (recommended).
   - When using a DogStatsD server instead of a full Datadog Agent, only metrics and events are supported.
   - For data submitted from an external host, the Datadog Agent requires the following configuration: `dogstatsd_non_local_traffic: true` and `apm_non_local_traffic: true`.
 This can be configured using the `datadog.yaml` [configuration file][17].
 * Sending data directly to Datadog through HTTP.